GNOME/libdazzle/CONTRIBUTING.md

 You do not need to assign us copyright attribution.
 It is our belief that you should always retain copyright on your own work.

+## Testing

+When working on a new widget or tool, try to write unit tests to prove the implementation.
+Not everything we have in the code base has tests, and ideally that will improve, not get worse.

 ## Code Style

 We follow the GObject and Gtk coding style.